mongodb/docs/source/core/replication.rst

-   The value of ``priority`` can be any floating point (i.e. decimal) number between ``0`` and ``1000``, and priorities are only used to determine the preference in election and are used in compassion's.
+   The value of ``priority`` can be any floating point (i.e. decimal) number between ``0`` and ``1000``, and priorities are only used to determine the preference in election.
+The priority value is only used in with other instances.
 With the exception of nodes with a priority of ``0``, the absolute value of the ``priority`` value is irrelevant.

 Replica sets will preferentially elect and maintain the primary status